informatics-isi-edu/webauthn/doc/HOWTO_accept_oauth_headers.md

 4. Restart httpd.

+Note: The globus_auth login module uses the globus-sdk package for functionality beyond authentication (getting additional wallet tokens and getting the user's group memberships).
+If that package isn't installed, that module will log the user in and create a session with the user's identity, but that session will have no groups associated with it and will have an empty wallet.
+If this package hasn't been installed automatically, you can install it with "pip globus-sdk".

 ## Testing with OAuth2 Bearer tokens

 To test, first get a token.
 If you're using Globus as an OAuth2 provider, you can use a program like the one in webauthn2/scripts/globus_oauth_client.py to request a token -- edit the line: